-Hydraulics-Level II - Industr
+Hydraulics-Level II - Industrial

-This course builds upon the Level I content with hand on experience with construction of simple to intermediat circuits.
-Other topics covered include contamination contro Fluid conductors and seals and an introduction to cartridge and manifold construction.
-Intermediate troubleshooting also discussed.
+This course builds upon the Level I content with hands on experience with construction of simple to intermediate circuits.
+Other topics covered include contamination control, Fluid conductors and seals and an introduction to cartridge and manifold construction.
+Intermediate troubleshooting is also discussed.

-- Gain a more in-depth understanding of the theory behind hydraulic systems and proper operation - Develop better troubleshooting skills - Gain an understanding of component identification Setup and operate various hydraulic circuits with an array of components
+- Gain a more in-depth understanding of the theory behind hydraulic systems and proper operation - Develop better troubleshooting skills - Gain an understanding of component identification - Setup and operate various hydraulic circuits with an array of components

-This course is designed to benefit maintenance technicians systems technicians, engineers unfamiliar with hydrauli systems, supervisors in maintenance or any staff involved with the support of hydraulic systems.
+This course is designed to benefit maintenance technicians, systems technicians, engineers unfamiliar with hydraulic systems, supervisors in maintenance or any staff involved with the support of hydraulic systems.
 (Level 1 Hydraulics is a pre requisite to this course)